iOS: About Siri

 In a car that supports Eyes Free, you can also start a conversation with Siri by pressing a button on your steering wheel.

-Siri waits for you to stop talking, but you can also tap the microphone icon to tell Siri you're done talking.
+Siri waits for you to stop talking, but you can also tap the audio wave to tell Siri you're done talking.
 This is useful when there's a lot of background noise.

 What happens after I ask Siri a question or ask it to do something?